 Although it’s true that many colleges relax admissions standards for recruited athletes, the vast majority of students who make it onto any college roster, in any athletic division, have trained and struggled for years to earn a spot.

 According to the NCAA, of the approximately 8 million kids who play high school sports in the US, only 480,000 will go on to compete in any NCAA division program.
 Seen another way, only 6% of high school competitors become college athletes.
 And, only a small fraction of kids playing at the college level landed the opportunity because a college coach discovered and then pursued them.
-The majority of young athletes have to fight to get noticed, while simultaneously striving meet or exceed the admissions standards that apply to non-athletes at their goal institutions.
+The majority of young athletes have to fight to get noticed, while simultaneously striving to meet or exceed the admissions standards that apply to non-athletes at their goal institutions.

 Recruitment operates a lot like a job search.
 The average high schooler who dreams of playing at the college level must go beyond excellence on the field or court, with demonstrated moxie and determination.
 The process starts with emails — hundreds of emails sent to dozens of schools over the course of months or even years.